Hours

 There is a $30 ex parte fee due when you check in for ex

 parte.
+There is no fee if you are only asking the court to sign a fee waiver.
 If your case is not ready or you have to come back back at another

 time, there is another $30 ex parte fee due for handling your case again when